cryostatio/cryostat-legacy/HTTP_API.md

     `"name"`: the name of this rule definition.
 This must be unique.
 This name will also be used to generate the name of the associated recordings.

+    `"oneShot"`: a boolean flag indicating whether this rule should be executed only once at creation time (`true`), or whether it should be executed immediately as well as persisted to Cryostat's storage and checked against any targets that are discovered at a later time (`false.`)

     `"matchExpression"`: a string expression used to determine which target JVMs this rule will apply to.
 The expression has a variable named `target` in scope, which is of type